 Leave a comment

-I Found God today in an example of everlasting love.
+I Found God today in my friend’s story of God’s guidance.